2600hz/kazoo5/doc/blog/documenting_kazoo.md

 4. The code

-    The [cf\_data\_usage](https://github.com/2600hz/kazoo/blob/master/core/kazoo_ast/src/cf_data_usage.erl) module takes care of this work.
+    The `cf_data_usage` module takes care of this work.

 ### Conference Schema

 The conference entity was undocumented and had no schema doc to guide developers.
-We have a module, [kapps\_conference](https://github.com/2600hz/kazoo/blob/master/core/kazoo_call/src/kapps_conference.erl), that represents a conference and all its attributes, including a JSON->record function to build the `#kapps_conference{}` record.
+We have a module, `kapps_conference`, that represents a conference and all its attributes, including a JSON->record function to build the `#kapps_conference{}` record.

 Again, we just look for usages of the JSON object `JObj` in that function (and any called functions where `JObj` is passed).
-The code is in the [conference\_schema\_builder](https://github.com/2600hz/kazoo/blob/master/core/kazoo_ast/src/conference_schema_builder.erl) module.
+The code is in the `conference_schema_builder` module.

 ### FreeSWITCH properties